Trying to recover from an eating disorder is really hard.

 “I’ve noticed that you are spending a lot of time in the bathroom after meals.
 Is everything alright?”

-“I’ve noticed that you’ve lost a lot of weight lately.
+“I’ve noticed that you don’t seem like yourself lately.
 Is there something going on that you’d like to talk about?”

 If you immediately suggest “eating disorder”, it may make them panic and deny.
 They may panic and deny anyhow.
 Maybe they really don’t have an eating disorder.
 Maybe they just aren’t ready to talk about it.
 If they answer with a “Nope, everything’s fine,” accept that, and make it clear that you’re available to talk if they need to.
 They may get really angry.
 That’s okay.
 Keep your cool, and let them know that you only asked because you care.
 They may come to you later, they may not come to you at all, or you may have inspired them to speak to someone else.
 Try not to take it personally, any way.